May 1 – 7, 2022

 Throughout the week of ICAW, community and business events are held to encourage and celebrate composting.
 All types of composting – from backyard to large-scale are promoted.
 Events include tours of compost facilities, school gardening programs, compost workshops, lectures by a well-known gardening expert, compost give-away days, state and city proclamations, visiting with legislators, and lots of lots of sharing information on social media.

 Each year, a theme for the U.S. is chosen.
-The theme for 2022 will be announced during the summer of 2021.
+The theme for 2022 is Recipe for Regeneration: Compost.
 The theme is used for the Poster Contest, which encourages artists throughout the world to create a design sharing the importance of composting and compost use.
-There is also a video contest for children in 4th – 8th grade (ages 10 and up).
+There is also a video contest for children in 4th – 8th grade (ages 10 - 13).

 Here are some key facts regarding organics recycling and compost use highlighting why ICAW is such an important awareness-building program:

 - The use of landfill space and incineration can be reduced by at least one-third when organics are recycled.
 Focused attention on recycling organic residuals is key to achieving high-waste diversion rates.

 - Methane, a greenhouse twenty-five times as powerful as carbon dioxide, can be significantly reduced through the recycling of organics instead of their being landfilled.

 - Soil health and productivity is dependent on organic matter – the essence of compost -- to provide the sustenance for the biological diversity in the soil.
 Plants depend on this to convert materials into plant-available nutrients and to keep the soil well-aerated.
 Additional benefits include the reduced need for pesticide usage to ward off soil-borne and other plant diseases.